BJP goes into introspection mode after shock defeat in Palakkad bypoll

-PALAKKAD: BJP leaders and party workers were in for a shock after the unexpected defeat in the Palakkad bypoll and the significant decline in votes in the constituency on which they had pinned high hopes.
+The Palakkad bypoll result came as a shock for BJP leaders and party workers.
+The party not only lost to the Congress but also saw a significant decline in votes in the constituency on which it had pinned high hopes.

 Party insiders and political analysts point to multiple factors that contributed to the party's setback, particularly in the Palakkad municipality where it enjoyed an upper hand in previous elections.